Samuel-Adeyeye/alx-higher_level_programming/0x00-python-hello_world/README.md

 - Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.
 - Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
 - Complete this source code to print Welcome to Holberton School!
+- Complete this source code: word_first_3 should contain the first 3 letters of the variable word; word_last_2 should contain the last 2 letters of the variabl word; middle_word should contain the value of the variable word without the first and last letters.